ovh/docs/pages/platform/kubernetes-k8s/installing-knative/guide.en-gb.md

 Cool!

-## What's next?
+### What's next?

 Now you have a working "Hello World" app deployed on Knative on an OVHcloud Managed Kubernetes cluster.
 Next time we will see Knative awesome features like traffic splitting, blue/green deployment and horizontal scaling.

 In this tutorial we only see the Serving component.
 If you are interested about Knative Eventing component, we recommand you the [official documentation](https://knative.dev/docs/eventing/).

-## Cleanup
+### Cleanup

-If you want, you can unininstall Knative apps, serving and core components.
+If you want, you can uninstall Knative apps, serving and core components.

 First, delete our Hello World app: